0rpc/zerorpc-python/doc/protocol.md

 The basics:

- - A ZeroRPC server can listen on as many ZMQ sockets as you like.
+ - A zerorpc server can listen on as many ZMQ sockets as you like.
 Actually, a ZMQ socket can bind to multiple addresses.
-It can even *connect* to the clients (think about it as a worker connecting to a hub), but there are some limitations in that case (see below).
-ZeroRPC doesn't have to do anything specific for that: ZMQ handles it automatically.
+It can even *connect* to the clients (think about it as a worker connecting to a hub), but there are some limitations in that case (see below). zerorpc doesn't have to do anything specific for that: ZMQ handles it automatically.
- - A ZeroRPC client can connect to multiple ZeroRPC servers.
+ - A zerorpc client can connect to multiple zerorpc servers.
 However, it should create a new ZMQ socket for each connection.

-Since ZeroRPC implements heartbeat and streaming, it expects a kind of persistent, end-to-end, connection between the client and the server.
+Since zerorpc implements heartbeat and streaming, it expects a kind of persistent, end-to-end, connection between the client and the server.
 It means that we cannot use the load-balancing features built into ZMQ.
 Otherwise, the various messages composing a single conversation could